lucabrugnolini/lucabrugnolini.github.io_OLD/content/code/NFP.md

 ## Introduction
-Given a (balaanced) dataset of _K_ macroeconomic variables, the objective is to select the best model to predict future values of a target variable.
+Given a (balanced) dataset of _K_ macroeconomic variables, the objective is to select the best model to predict future values of a target variable.
 The selection procedure consists in (i) select the best _iBest_ variables according to several out-of-sample criteria and then use these variables in models that use their combination.
 More specifically:

 1. the procedure selects the best `iBest` variables using two different criteria (mean absolute error and root mean squared error).
 This selection step is univariate, i.e. the variables are chosen by running a simple regression of the target variable on each variable of the dataset.